gelleson/KMS/README.md

 -  Save and edit knowledge in markdown files.
 -  Versioning of the knowledge.
+-  Linking to another knowledge unit
+-  Scope of the knowledge

 The second purpose of this project is the language training system.
 I need some free tool which can assist with my learning process.
 I hope this project will help other people.